APR RENEWABLES

 NOTICE OF PUBLIC COMMENT HEARING

-If any member of the public would like to participate in the hearing, they may sign up through the Public Service Commission of Maryland’s website https://www.psc.state.md.us/ by December 2, 2025.
-Under the “Featured Topics” section on the right side of the website, take the following steps: click on Public Comment Hearing Sign up; click on Case No. 9795; click on December 3, 2025; select 6:00 p.m. and click on “next”; and enter your name and email address and click “Schedule Event.”
-You will receive a zoom link once you have completed the sign-up process.
-If a member of the public does not wish to speak, the public hearing may be viewed only on the Public Utility Law Judge Division’s YouTube Channel.
-Anyone wishing to observe the live stream of the hearing may do so via the Public Utility Law Judge Division’s YouTube channel, https://bit.ly/2X6wLiP.
+If you would like to speak at the hearing remotely, you may sign up through the Commission’s website https://www.psc.state.md.us/ by Tuesday, January 20, 2026.
+Under the “Featured Topics” section on the right side of the website, take the following steps: click on Public Comment Hearing Sign up; click on Case No. 9793; click on January 22, 2026; select 6:00 p.m. and click on “next”; and enter your name and email address and click “Schedule Event.”
+Once you have completed the sign-up process, you will receive a zoom link on the day of the meeting.
+Otherwise, barring technical difficulties, a recording will be available on the Public Utility Law Judge Division’s YouTube Channel, https://bit.ly/2X6wLiP.